• Art Magazine

 Auctions: In 2022, the auction market impressive sales with a number of record prices.

-Apart from these spectacular headlines, the general dynamics of sales were more subdued.
-Overall, the sales of the auction houses , both public and private, decreased by about 2 % to a total of $ 30.6 billion (compared to the $ 31.2 billion in 2021).
+Aside from these spectacular headlines, however, the overall sales momentum was more subdued.
+Overall, sales by auction houses , both public and private, declined by approximately 2% to a total of US$30.6 billion (compared to US$31.2 billion in 2021).

 © Arts Economics (2023)

-Nevertheless, they were still a remarkable 11 % above the level before the start of pandemic in 2019.
+Nevertheless, they were still a considerable 11% above the level before the start of the pandemic in 2019.

-Art fair : In 2022 there was a significant increase in visitor numbers at art fairs .
-Collectors were ready to personally participate in live events, and galleries presented their works in the same number of trade fairs as on average 2019.
+Art fairs : In 2022, there was a significant increase in visitor numbers at art fairs .
+Collectors were once again willing to participate in live events in person, and galleries presented their works at the same number of fairs as in the 2019 average.

-Online sales : In 2022, the event market normalized again, which meant that both dealers and auction houses recorded a decline in the e-commerce share in their sales.
-After two years of extraordinary growth, there was another decline in online sales.
+Online sales : In 2022, the event market returned to normal, resulting in a decline in the e-commerce share of sales for both retailers and auction houses.
+After two years of exceptional growth, online sales experienced another decline.

-In 2022, sales were only $ 11 billion, a minus of 17 % compared to the previous year and a clear waste from the record of $ 13.3 billion from 2021.
-Nevertheless, the value was still 85 % higher than in 2019.
+Revenue in 2022 amounted to only 11 billion US dollars, a decrease of 17% compared to the previous year and a significant drop from the record 13.3 billion US dollars of 2021.
+Nevertheless, the figure was still an impressive 85% higher than in 2019.

 Disintermediation

-The report also examines the consequences of disintermediation in the art market, a much discussed topic in the past three years.
-The direct communication and interaction between artists and collectors has increased through online platforms.
+The report also examines the consequences of disintermediation in the art market, a much-discussed topic over the past three years.
+Online platforms have increased direct communication and interaction between artists and collectors.

-However, the effects of disintermediation on the art market have so far been relatively limited.
-Most expenditure continued via dealers and galleries (30 % direct and another 15 % via art fairs) and 17 % via auctions.
+However, the impact of disintermediation on the art market has so far been relatively limited.
+Most expenditures continued to be made through dealers and galleries (30% directly and a further 15% via art fairs), and 17% via auctions.

-An investigation also showed that 20 % of the expenses were made via external online platforms (6 % via Instagram and 6 % by NFT platforms outside the art market).
+A study also revealed that 20% of spending was done through external online platforms (6% via Instagram and 6% through NFT platforms outside the art market).

-The past three years have seen the rise of platforms that art -related NFTs outside the art market.
-This was a significant development and interest in NFTS was one of the biggest trends in 2021.
+The past three years have seen the rise of platforms art-related NFTs outside the art market.
+This has been a significant development, and interest in NFTs was among the biggest trends in 2021.

-In 2022, however, this market cooled down and the focus was less on rising prices and speculations.
-It is important to note that transactions via NFT platforms do not flow into the estimated overall ranking of the art market, since they take place outside of galleries, dealers and auction houses.
+However, in 2022 this market cooled down, and the focus shifted away from rising prices and speculation.
+It is important to note that transactions via NFT platforms are not included in the estimated overall value of the art market, as they take place outside of galleries, dealers, and auction houses.

-Nevertheless, an analysis of sales on these platforms shows a quick increase in activity in 2021 followed by a severe decline in 2022.
+Nevertheless, an analysis of sales on these platforms shows a rapid increase in activity in 2021 followed by a sharp decline in 2022.

-Although the value of art -related NFTs has dropped significantly from the end of 2021, the total turnover in 2022 still almost $ 1.5 billion .
-This corresponds to a decline of 49 % compared to the previous year, but shows an increase around seventy times compared to the market in 2020 ($ 20 million).
+Although the value of art-related NFTs declined sharply from the end of 2021, still almost $1.5 billion in 2022.
+This represents a 49% decrease compared to the previous year, but a seventy-fold increase compared to the market in 2020 ($20 million).

-Sotheby’s and Christie’s have set up digital teams because the relationship between artists and dealers has changed through NFTs.
+Sotheby’s and Christie’s have set up digital teams because the relationship between artist and dealer has changed through NFTs.

-Digital artists can often offer their works directly via auctions and deliver high -quality work despite higher fees.
+Digital artists can often offer their works directly through auctions and deliver higher quality work despite higher fees.

-Although the sales volume goes back, interest in NFTS great and attracts new collectors.
-In 2021, the average period between purchase and resale of art -related NFTs was only about one month (33 days), while on the art market there was generally an average resale period of 25 to even 30 years.
+Although sales volume is declining, interest in NFTs high and continues to attract new collectors.
+In 2021, the average time between purchase and resale of art-related NFTs was only about one month (33 days), while the average resale period in the art market in general is 25 to even 30 years.

 Outlook for 2024

-According to the survey of Art Economics and UBS, 77% of the wealthy art collectors are optimistic about the global art market in 2023 and for the first few months in 2024.
+According to a survey by Art Economics and UBS, 77% of wealthy art collectors are optimistic about the global art market in 2023 and for the first months of 2024.

-A majority of 55% even plans to acquire works of art by spring 2024.
-It is particularly noteworthy that this proportion is even 65% in important markets such as the USA.
-Collectors from mainland china were particularly active in their purchase plans, with 68 % information to buy works.
-A large majority from Japan, Brazil and Italy also showed interest in buying art.
+A majority of 55% even plan to acquire artworks by spring 2024.
+Particularly noteworthy is that this figure rises to 65% in key markets such as the USA.
+Collectors from mainland China were especially active in their purchasing plans, with 68% indicating their intention to acquire works.
+Large majority from Japan, Brazil, and Italy also expressed interest in buying art.

-HNW collecting intentions for purchases and sales from art until April 2024 to region
+HNW collector intentions for buying and selling art until April 2024 by region

-HNW collector intentions for purchases and sales from art until April 2024 according to region
+HNW collector intentions for buying and selling art until April 2024 by region

 © Arts Economics (2023)

-In contrast to the purchase, only 26 % of the collectors planned to sell works (until April 2024) from their collection within the next twelve months - compared to the 39 % of the previous year.
-Most stated that they would hesitate to sell because they are convinced that the prices for their artists' works of art will improve in the future.
+In contrast to purchases, only 26% of collectors planned to sell works from their collection within the next twelve months (by April 2024) – compared to 39% the previous year.
+Most stated that they would hesitate to sell because they are convinced that the prices for their artists' artworks will improve in the future.

-HNWIS more optimistic for art as a stock market
+HNWIs are more optimistic about art than the stock market

-Despite the continued unrest in the financial sector, the strong inflation, the persistent effects of three years of Covid-19 and the constant war in Ukraine, 77 % of the wealthy art collectors were confident about the future upswing on the art market in the coming months.
+Despite the ongoing turmoil in the financial sector, high inflation, the continuing effects of three years of COVID-19 and the ongoing war in Ukraine, 77% of wealthy art collectors were confident about the future recovery of the art market in the coming months.

 Short-term outlook for the global art and stock markets